 Bridges to Africa Panel Discussions is an academic and community engagement initiative that encourages global discourse and interactions concerning people of African descent.
 These discussions are inspired by the legacy of Nelson Mandela, first black president of South Africa.
 Panels provide a platform to engage in intellectual conversations to enlighten the university campus and the greater Cleveland community about a variety of issues affecting black people throughout the African diaspora.

 Kuumba Arts Programs is both an academic and community service initiative coordinated through the Center to promote an awareness and appreciation of all of the elements of Black culture.
-Rotating exhibitions that highlight the Black Aesthetic are mounted in the showcases in the Center's corridor and the Michael R. Williams Conference Room to celebrate the visual arts, while performing artists are highlighted in annual signature events like the Black Studies Open House, Kuumba Arts Festival, and Madam C. J. Walker Extravaganza.
+Rotating exhibitions that highlight the Black Aesthetic are mounted in the showcases in the Center's corridor and the Michael R. Williams Conference Room to celebrate the visual arts, while performing artists are highlighted in annual signature events like the Black Studies Open House, Kuumba Arts Festival, the Truth Crush to Earth Solidarity Day, and Madam C. J. Walker Extravaganza.
 These programs are guided by Ruby Dee's interest in beauty that emphasizes "strength, courage and dignity."

 Telephone: (216) 687-3656 || Fax: (216) 687-5446